Diners and waiters inside of France-Soir.

 Corkage: $0

-Icon of icons, The Waiters Restaurant is Melbourne's worst kept secret and has been a BYO go-to for over 60 years.
-It’s unpretentious, Melbourne has become known for.
-Expect reliable, uncomplicated flavours here – with pasta dishes, scallopini and schnitzels this at their sincerest and most delicious.
-Grab a home-brought nebbiolo, sit back, and enjoy.
+Icon of icons, the Waiters Restaurant is Melbourne's worst-kept secret and has been a BYO go-to for more than 60 years.
+It’s unpretentious and low-key, and you can expect reliable, uncomplicated flavours here – with pasta dishes, scallopini and schnitzels the most delicious options.
+Grab a home-brought nebbiolo, sit back and enjoy.

 Recommended